wotbrew/relic/README.md

 ### Reducing accidental complexity

-`relic` is trying to reduce complexity, an experiment that allows you to program with completely normalized data, declarative query, constraints and data processing, and retain good-enough performance.
+`relic` is trying to reduce complexity, an experiment that allows you to program with normalized data, declarative query, constraints and data processing, and retain good-enough performance.

 ## Features